 This is a critically important issue for radio broadcasters because the automobile is the number one listening location for radio station content.
 Gone are the days when the radio industry had this real estate to itself.
 The bar has been raised by new competitors, the auto industry continues to invest in new dashboard displays and technology and there is a much lower barrier to entry for content providers.
-This is turf that broadcasters need to strengthen by improving the user experience on auto dashboards.
+Broadcasters need to strengthen their hold on this turf by improving the user experience on auto dashboards.